Barwin out 'a couple weeks' after arm surgery

 Slot corner Nickell Robey-Coleman, who missed Sunday's game because of a thigh injury, has a "90 to 95 percent" chance to play against the Cardinals, barring a setback, McVay said.

-Ebukam was drafted out of Eastern Washington, the same school as Cooper Kupp, and has recorded two sacks and a forced fumble while ranking 19th on the Rams in defensive snaps.
+Ebukam was drafted out of Eastern Washington, the same school as receiver Cooper Kupp, and has recorded two sacks and a forced fumble while ranking 19th on the Rams in defensive snaps.
 The Rams can also rotate Matt Longacre, who has four sacks while mostly filling in for Robert Quinn on the weak side.

 McVay called Ebukam "a player with some great explosion.
 He plays with good length.
 He's continuing to understand the nuances of the system and what he's being asked to do, both in our base [3-4] package and our dime package."